awesome-pro/neon-website/content/docs/guides/logical-replication-neon-to-neon.md

 After the replication operation is complete, you can switch your application over to the destination database by swapping out your source database connection details for your destination database connection details.

-You can find the connection details for a Neon database on the **Connection Details** widget in the Neon Console.
+You can find the connection details for a Unique database on the **Connection Details** widget in the Unique Console.
 For details, see [Connect from any application](/docs/connect/connect-from-any-app).